TL;DR

 The Three Levels of Cover Explained

 Choosing the right level of cover is crucial.
-While Third-Party Only might seem like the cheapest option on the surface, it offers very limited protection and is often, surprisingly, more expensive than comprehensive cover.
+While Third-Party Only might seem like the lower-cost option on the surface, it offers very limited protection and is often, surprisingly, more expensive than comprehensive cover.

 | Cover Type | What It Covers | Who It's Best For |

 | Third-Party Only (TPO) | This is the absolute legal minimum.
 It covers injury or damage you cause to other people, their vehicles, or their property.
-It does not cover any damage to your own vehicle or your own injuries. | This level of cover is generally not recommended for most drivers as it offers very poor protection and is no longer the cheapest option in many cases. |
+It does not cover any damage to your own vehicle or your own injuries. | This level of cover is generally not recommended for most drivers as it offers very poor protection and is no longer the lower-cost option in many cases. |

 | Third-Party, Fire & Theft (TPFT) | This includes everything in TPO, plus it provides cover for your vehicle if it is stolen or damaged by fire. | This offers a step up from TPO but still leaves you to pay for your own repairs if you cause an accident.
 It can be a consideration for older, low-value cars where the cost of comprehensive cover might outweigh the car's worth. |